hexa-decim8/HackLab-2023/README.md

 * A laptop computer with wifi internet connection
 * Required text:
    * Red Team Field Manual
-* Recommended text & Other Readings:
    * Smashing The Stack For Fun And For Profit
+* Recommended (but optional)text & Other Readings:

 ##Part 2: Student Learning Outcomes